xtuml/bridgepoint/doc-bridgepoint/notes/5106_udt_constants/5106_udt_constants_int.md

 8.4 MC-3020 test

 8.4.1 Switch to the C/C++ perspective.
+8.4.2 Reset the test model in the models repository.
-8.4.2 Build the project by selecting `test_udt_constants` and clicking the hammer button (or right click > Build Project).
+8.4.3 Build the project by selecting `test_udt_constants` and clicking the hammer button (or right click > Build Project).
-8.4.3 In a shell, navigate to the project root and execute:
+8.4.4 In a shell, navigate to the project root and execute:
 ```
 ./Debug/test_udt_constants
 ```
-8.4.4 Verify the following output:
+8.4.5 Verify the following output:
 ```
 Passed
 Passed